t3nsor/SPOJ/README.md

 there can be good reasons to just look at code rather than being stuck indefinitely.

+Some of the files in this repository differ from my submitted solutions in relatively trivial ways, such as the removal of commented-out code or `#ifdef`'d code for an archaic compiler I used to use (Microsoft Visual C++ 6.0).
+However, I suspect some of them simply don't work because either they contained errors that I corrected while away from home (so the changes were not saved locally) or I made modifications locally that turned out to give incorrect solutions and forgot to revert to the older versions.
+If you discover an incorrect solution, please leave a comment so I can fix it!

 The copyright notice (LICENSE) applies to all code except for a few algorithms copied from the Stanford ACM team notebook, which are indicated as such.
 There is technically no license for that code that I'm aware of, but it's unlikely